buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 *Destroy Water*.
 You destroy up to 40 liters of water in an open container within range.
 Alternatively, you can destroy fog in a 4-meter-radius sphere within range.
 When used on a water elemental, the spell deals 4d6 damage with a Fortitude Saving Throw for half damage.

-**For each Magic Critical Success** obtained in the Magic Check, you create or destroy an additional 40 liters of water, or the sphere's dimensions increase by 1 meter in radius in the case of fog.
+**For each Magic Critical Success** obtained in the Magic Check, you create or destroy an additional 40 liters of water, or the sphere' \*\*s dimensions increase by 1 meter in radius in the case of fog.

 The water is potable and quenches thirst if consumed within one round of creation.